 "Where Can I Get the Film?"

-Downtown Camera stocks the new Kodak Ektachrome 100D in Super 8.
+Downtown Camera stocks the new Kodak Ektachrome 100D and all Vision stocks in Super 8.
 Take advantage of their all-inclusive pricing.
 Purchase the roll together with process + scan for the best savings in the city!

 Since Regular 8 is no longer produced, the Film Photography Project (FPP) took it upon themselves to custom load all the current movie film stocks available, including the new Ektachrome 100D for 8mm aficionados.

 Get your film here: CINE 8 Kodak Ektachrome 100D